redintro/katas/git-kata.md

 - Open file in Vim: vim myfile

-- Add new line and enter insert mode: o
+- Add new line and enter insert mode: Shift + G then o

 - Add additional content: This is some more additional file content